 Implementation:

-Effective tagging provides detailed insights into cloud spending, enabling organizations to identify cost drivers, optimize resource usage, and facilitate more accurate billing and reporting.
+Effective tagging provides detailed insights into cloud spending, enabling organizations to identify cost drivers, optimize resource usage, and enable more accurate billing and reporting.

 IT Showback is a financial model in which cloud usage and associated costs are tracked and reported back to the respective teams or departments without directly charging them.
 This approach provides transparency into consumption patterns and encourages teams to be more cautious of their cloud usage.